Background pattern

 • hyperactivity (excessive restlessness and movement)

-• weakness that starts in the hands and feet and ascends to the body trunk.
+• weakness that starts in the hands and feet and moves up to the torso.

 Some patients receiving combined HIV treatment develop a bone disease called osteonecrosis.
-With this disease, part of the bone tissue dies due to a reduction in blood supply to the bone.
-People are more likely to develop this disease:
+In this disease, part of the bone tissue dies due to a reduction in blood supply to the bone.
+People are more likely to suffer from this disease:

 • if they also take anti-inflammatory medications called corticosteroids